acquia-learnings/booking-app/README.md

 Here, the run command would look like `go run main.go helper.go`.
 It would be cumbersome to write the names of all files under the same package while running the go command, thus we can opt for `go run .`, which means running all the files in the current folder.

-To keep things simpler, always group files under the same package in the same folder.
+**Note:** To keep things simpler, always group files under the same package in the same folder.

 What happens here?

-- It looks for the main function and starts executing the lines underneath it one by one.
+- It looks for the `main` function and starts executing the lines underneath it one by one.

 What else?